ethanarteta/dep3/README.md

 3. **Investigation:** A thorough investigation was conducted to identify the root cause of the incident.
 It was determined that the disruption was caused by a misconfiguration in the deployment process, specifically in the python code concerning "json.load".

-4. **Resolution:** Once the root cause was identified, the misconfiguration was corrected, and the deployment of version 2 was redeployed.
+4. **Resolution:** Once the root cause was identified and the misconfiguration was corrected only then did redeployment of version 2 begin.
 This time, it was successful without causing any further disruptions.

 ## Incident Resolution

 The incident was eventually fully resolved after the successful deployment of version 2 of the application with the corrected configuration.
-The service has been restored to its normal operational state, and there have been no subsequent disruptions.
+The service has been restored to its normal operational state, and there have been no subsequent disruptions or downtime.

 ## Preventative Measures